ShaunFChen/2020_FA_HPC/README.md

 0. `git init`: Create an empty git repository or reinitialize an existing one.
 0. `git clone`: Clone a repository into a new directory.

+0. `git status`: Show the working tree status.
 0. `git add`: Add file contents to the index.
 0. `git commit -m`: Record changes to the repository.
 0. `git push`: Update remote refs along with associated objects.

 0. `git pull`: Fetch from and merge with another repository or a local branch.

 - Note: suggested file size <50MB; limited <100MB.
+- Use `.gitignore` to specify intentionally untracked files that Git should ignore.

 **Portable batch system (PBS): schedular commands (Torque/Maui)**